 Assets under management increased by \$4.5 billion, or 16.2%, to \$32.3 billion at December 31, 2021 from \$27.8 billion at December 31, 2020.
 Our increase in assets under management for the year ended December 31, 2021 was attributable to an increase in discretionary assets under management of \$4.5 billion.
 Non-discretionary assets under management remained flat year over year.
 The increase in our discretionary assets under management was driven by market appreciation and net client inflows.
 With respect to our discretionary assets under management, equity assets increased by 18.1% during the year ended December 31, 2021 and fixed income assets increased by 6.6% during the same period.
 With respect to our discretionary assets under management, most of our increase came from our REIT, energy infrastructure, multi cap value and large cap value strategies with composite returns of 38.6%, 36.9%, 32.9% and 31.5%, respectively, for the year ended December 31, 2021.
-Compared to the year ended December 31, 2021 constituted a 13.3% rate of increase in our total assets under management compared to December 31, 2020, as compared to our market appreciation during the year ended December 31, 2020 which constituted a 8.3% rate of increase in our total assets under management compared to December 31, 2020, as compared to our market appreciation during the year ended December 31, 2021 as compared to the prior year.
-Proprietary fund management revenue decreased by \$0.1 million for the year ended December 31, 2021 as compared to the prior year.
+Compared to the year ended December 31, 2020, there was an increase of \$2.0 billion of client inflows, on increase of \$2.0 billion in market appreciation and an increase of \$2.2 billion in client outflows.
+Our market appreciation during the year ended December 31, 2021 constituted a 13.3% rate of increase in our total assets under management compared to December 31, 2020, as compared to our market appreciation during the year ended December 31, 2020 which constituted a 8.3% rate of increase in our total assets under management compared to December 31, 2021.
+Sub-advised fund management revenue decreased by \$0.1 million for the year ended December 31, 2021 as compared to the prior year.
 Proprietary fund management revenue increased by \$0.2 million for the year ended December 31, 2021 as compared to the prior year.
-Proprietary fund management compared to the prior year ended December 31, 2021, the composition of our assets under management was 78% in discretionary assets, which includes both separately managed accounts and proprietary and sub-advised funds, and 22% in non-discretionary assets which represent assets on which we provide portiolio reporting but do not have inv
+Proprietary fund management revenue increased by \$0.2 million for the year ended December 31, 2021 as compared to the prior year as a result of market appreciation.
+As of December 31, 2021, the composition of our assets under management was 78% in di